That was word Paul Lambert used to describe Christian Benteke after the Belgian’s Premier League debut.

 Since then however, his confidence has plummeted.

-A series of squandered chances increased the pressure on him last season to the point where he either snatched at routine finishes or rejected prime shooting opportunities altogether.
+A series of squandered chances increased the pressure on him in 2017/18 to the point where he either snatched at routine finishes or rejected prime shooting opportunities altogether.

-This morale slump has continued this term, possibly facilitated by Roberto Martinez’s (justified) decision to omit Benteke from Belgium’s World Cup squad.
+This morale slump continued into 2018/19, possibly facilitated by Roberto Martinez’s (justified) decision to omit Benteke from Belgium’s World Cup squad.

-Since the start of 2017/18, Benteke has scored just three goals in 46 appearances for the Eagles.
+Since the start of 2017/18, Benteke has scored just five goals in 69 appearances for the Eagles.

-The rise in popularity of xG (expected goals) has not been kind to him either — no player has underperformed in this regard more than Benteke since the start of last season.
+The rise in popularity of xG (expected goals) has not been kind to him either — no player has underperformed in this regard more than Benteke since the start of 2017/18.

 Palace fans deserves credit for supporting their striker during these lean times — they are vocal in their appreciation for his efforts.